Why Most Asset Tracking Solutions Fail After The Pilot?

 The integrations, the support, the ability to scale well with the asset fleet, the ability to handle the on-ground complexities well, and the ease of use for the on-ground staff is rarely considered.

-This is where this blogs stands.
+This is where this blog stands.

 We want to put out the fallacies in the way returnable asset tracking solutions are implemented majorly, the expectation and the reality.